bunty20077/infracubator/README.md

 2. Create a container and attach it to my-volume
 3. Change something in the volume folder and add a file with some content.
 4. Create a second container mounted with same volume .
 Check if the file exists or not.

+Assignment - 5

+1. Create docker-compose file for go-app
+2. docker-compose up
+3. Use / endpoint to check the service running
+4. Use /vote endpoint to add vote
+5. docker-compose down

 ```